Arizona Supreme Court: No in-state tuition for DACA college students

-On Monday, the Arizona Supreme Court unanimously sided with an Arizona Court of Appeals' ruling from last year stating that 'Dreamers' are not eligible for lower in-state tuition in Maricopa County Community Colleges.
-Under the Deferred Action for Childhood Arrivals program (DACA,) young immigrants who have been brought to the state as children and qualify for DACA are allowed to work and study in the U.S.
+On Monday, the Arizona Supreme Court unanimously sided with an Arizona Court of Appeals' ruling from last year stating that DACA students are not eligible for lower in-state tuition.
+Under the Deferred Action for Childhood Arrivals program (DACA,) young immigrants who have been brought to the state as children and qualify for DACA are legally allowed to work and study in the U.S.

-According to the Arizona Supreme Court ruling, existing federal and state laws don't allow Maricopa Community Colleges to grant in-state tuition rates to DACA recipients.
-The court said this wouldn't preclude the state from extending this, as other states have done, in accordance with federal laws, but that the state currently doesn't have any such laws.
+According to the Arizona Supreme Court ruling, the state's current laws don't allow colleges and universities to grant in-state tuition to students without permanent legal status.

 The latest ruling means that tuition could cost double, even triple, for more than 2,000 DACA recipients studying in Arizona public colleges.